 Speaking of black panthers, Black Panther, the superhero, first appeared in Fantastic Four #52 in 1966.

-In the Marvel comics series his real name is T’Challah, which Elias, our guide in Ethiopia, informed us means ‘Victorious’ in Oromeana, an Ethiopian language.
+In the Marvel comics series his real name is T’Challah.
+Our guide in Ethiopia, Elias, informed us that the name means ‘Victorious’ in Oromeana, an Ethiopian language.
 Elias also informed us that black panthers exist only in the forests of Ethiopia.

-Elias also pointed out the religious garb the Black Panther (Chadwick Boseman) wore (here on the Red Carpet) is distinctly Ethiopian with its Christian crosses:
+Elias also pointed out that the religious garb the Black Panther, Chadwick Boseman, wore on the Red Carpet is distinctly Ethiopian.
+Note the Christian crosses:

 Elias assured us that he and all other Ethiopians he knew loved the movie.